 Developing Scholars Program

 The Developing Scholars program is a voluntary program for students who have been placed on academic probation.
-Students who choose to participate will meet with a campus support person bi-weekly and receive the individual support needed to work toward returning to good academic standing.
+Students who choose to participate will meet weekly with a campus support person bi-weekly and receive the individual support needed to work toward returning to good academic standing.

-If the options above are not adequate, another possibility for peer tutoring is our list of private tutors, who are available by appointment.
+If the options above are not adequate, another possibility for CLA is our list of private tutors, who are available by appointment.
 Fees for private tutoring, which are set by the tutor, must be paid by the user at the time of use.
 Members of Seguin and surrounding communities may also use our private tutor list.

 Supplemental Instruction (SI)